Related articles in the Compliance for DevOps Teams series:

 NIST and the cloud

-While the NIST CSF evaluates the organisation’s general cybersecurity posture, the NIST Cloud Computing Programme (NCCP) is a model that promotes cloud adoption through cost-effectiveness, availability, high-performance, and convenience.
+While the NIST CSF evaluates the organization’s general cybersecurity posture, the NIST Cloud Computing Program (NCCP) is a model that promotes cloud adoption through cost-effectiveness, availability, high-performance, and convenience.
 The cloud computing model is composed of:

 5 essential characteristics:

 - Software as a service (SaaS)

 In an ideal world, everyone.
 You might read that and think: “chill Big Brother,” but NIST isn’t about controlling you, it’s about giving you control over your cloud environments.
 Think of using NIST like following a fitness plan with the goal of doing 100 push-ups.
 The more you follow the plan, the more likely you’ll reach your goal.
 But if you decide to starfish in bed the entire time instead, your chances of doing 100 push-ups diminish.

 It’s no secret that there is a significant knowledge gap between organizations when it comes to securing high-value assets, often because a lot of laws and regulations tell you to be secure but fail to tell you how to be secure.
 NIST aims to eliminate these gaps by providing detailed guidance, no matter the industry or organization size.
 That’s why many companies have voluntarily started leveraging NIST guidelines and standards to implement, manage, operate, monitor, and improve their security programs for a stronger defense posture.